 You may be wondering how a non-inflatable kayak can win our coveted Editors' Choice Award in the inflatable kayak category.
 Well, we are happy to tell you why!
 We have not one but TWO Editors' Choice winners for best inflatable kayaks!
 Though the Oru Beach LT isn't inflatable, its unique construction and usage solidly put it in the same class as similarly portable kayaks, and it shone brightly among the competition!
-For a truly hardshell performance from a kayak that packs down into a suitcase-shaped package, we don't think you can find better than this polypropylene, origami-style boat.
+For a kayak that packs down into a suitcase-shaped package, we don't think you can find better than this polypropylene, origami-style boat.
 Not only does it handle like a champ, but it's also stable, tracks well, is surprisingly lightweight, intensely durable, and doesn't require you to carry a pump!
 Plus, all your friends will be impressed watching you turn that suitcase into an astonishingly cool yak.
 The only uncool part is the hefty chunk of change you'll put down to own this bad boy.

 Oru Beach LT Review